astrorena/Astrorenas-MIDI-Pack/README.md

 # Astrorenas-MIDI-Pack
 My MIDI Pack.
 If you're gonna use em you can credit me as Astrorena on Youtube or aneres.
 Idc which.
-You DON'T HAVE to credit me
+Thanks

 u can find midis i dont release on my channel here and i might add other shit that isnt midis in the future like USTs